-Patients are assigned to DRGs, 468, 476 or 477 when all the operating room procedures performed are unrelated to the major diagnostic category of the patient's principal diagnosis.
-Typically, these are patients admitted for a particular diagnosis requiring no surgery, who develop a complication unrelated to the principal diagnosis and who have an operating room procedure performed for the complication or who have a diagnostic procedure performed for a secondary diagnosis.
+There are several DRGs which contain patients whose medical record abstracts contain clinically inconsistent or invalid information.
+For example, there are DRGs for patients for whom all their operating room procedures performed are unrelated to the major diagnostic category of the patient's principal diagnosis.
+Typically, these are patients admitted for a particular diagnosis requiring no surgery, who develop a complication unrelated to the principal diagnosis and have an operating room procedure performed for the complication or have a diagnostic procedure performed for another concurrent diagnosis.
 The unrelated operating room procedures have been divided into three groups based on hospital resource use: extensive, prostatic and non-extensive.

-For example, a patient with a principal diagnosis of congestive heart failure who develops acute cholecystitis and whose only procedure is a cholecystectomy, will be assigned to DRG 468 since a cholecystectomy is considered an extensive procedure.
-However, if a patient has a principal diagnosis of arrhythmia and has a biopsy performed for a breast mass discovered while in the hospital, the patient will be assigned to DRG 477 since the biopsy is considered a nonextensive procedure.
-Finally, a patient with benign prostatic hypertrophy who develops prostatic obstruction while hospitalized for a medical problem such as pneumonia will be assigned to DRG 476 if a transurethral prostatectomy is performed.
+For example, a patient with a principal diagnosis of congestive heart failure who develops acute cholecystitis and whose only procedure is a cholecystectomy will be assigned to the extensive unrelated procedure DRG since a cholecystectomy is considered an extensive procedure.
+However, if a patient has a principal diagnosis of arrhythmia and has a biopsy performed for a breast mass discovered while in the hospital, the patient will be assigned to the non- extensive unrelated DRG since the biopsy is considered a non-extensive procedure.
+Finally, a patient with benign prostatic hypertrophy who develops prostatic obstruction while hospitalized for a medical problem such as pneumonia, will be assigned to the prostatic unrelated procedure DRG if a transurethral prostatectomy is performed.

-Patients are assigned to DRG 469 when a principal diagnosis is coded which, although it is a valid ICD-9-CM code, is not precise enough to allow the patient to be assigned to a clinically coherent DRG.
+When a principal diagnosis is coded which, although it is a valid ICD-9-CM code, is not precise enough to allow the patient to be assigned to a clinically coherent DRG the patient is assigned to a diagnosis invalid as principal diagnosis DRG.
 For example, ICD-9-CM code 64690 is an unspecified complication of pregnancy with the episode of care unspecified.
-This diagnosis code does not indicate the type of complication nor whether the episode of care was antepartum, postpartum or for delivery.
-Since the DRG definitions assign patients to different sets of DRGs depending on whether the episode of care was antepartum, postpartum or for delivery, a patient with a principal diagnosis of 64690 will be assigned to DRG 469.
+Thus, this diagnosis code does not indicate the type of complication nor whether the episode of care was antepartum, postpartum or for delivery.
+Since the DRG definitions assign patients to different sets of DRGs depending on whether the episode of care was antepartum, postpartum or for delivery, a patient with a principal diagnosis of 64690 must be assigned to the diagnosis invalid as principal diagnosis DRG.

-It should be noted that patients with a principal diagnosis not typically considered a reason for hospitalization are not assigned to DRG 469.
-For example, ICD-9-CM code V503, ear piercing, is assigned to DRG 467 and not to DRG 469.
+It should be noted that patients with a principal diagnosis not typically considered a reason for hospitalization such as V503 (ear piercing) are not assigned to the diagnosis invalid as principal diagnosis DRG but are assigned a DRG in the MDC most related to the diagnosis.

-Patients are assigned to DRG 470 if certain types of medical record errors which may affect DRG assignment are present.
-Patients with an invalid or nonexistent ICD-9-CM code as principal diagnosis will be assigned to DRG 470.
-Patients will also be assigned to DRG 470 if their age, sex, or discharge status is both invalid and necessary for DRG assignment.
-For example, if a patient with a principal diagnosis of a valvular disorder has a non-numeric age or has an age coded greater than 124 (age greater than 124 is considered invalid), the assignment will be to DRG 470 since patients with valvular disorders will be assigned to different DRGs depending on their age.
-On the other hand, if the same patient had a principal diagnosis of hypertension, the assignment will not be to DRG 470 since age is not used in the determination of the DRG for hypertensive patients.
+Patients are assigned to an ungroupable DRG if certain types of medical records errors which may affect DRG assignment are present.
+Patients with an invalid or non-existent ICD-9-CM code as principal diagnosis will be assigned to the ungroupable DRG.
+Patients will also be assigned to the ungroupable DRG if their sex, or discharge status is both invalid and necessary for DRG assignment.
+For example, if a patient has a non-numeric discharge status and has a principal diagnosis of an acute myocardial infarction, the patient will be assigned to the ungroupable DRG since patients with acute myocardial infarction will be assigned to different DRGs depending on whether their discharge status is alive or died.
+On the other hand, if the same patient had a principal diagnosis of hypertension, the assignment would not be to the ungroupable DRG since discharge status is not used in the determination of the DRG for hypertensive patients.